azukaar/Cosmos-Server/readme.md

 [![DiscordLink](https://img.shields.io/discord/1083875833824944188?label=Discord&logo=Discord&style=flat-square)](https://discord.gg/PwMWwsrwHA) ![CircleCI](https://img.shields.io/circleci/build/github/azukaar/Cosmos-Server?token=6efd010d0f82f97175f04a6acf2dae2bbcc4063c&style=flat-square)

-Cosmos is a self-hosted platform for running server applications securely and with built-in privacy features.
+☁️ Cosmos is the most secure and easy way to selfhost a Home Server.
 It acts as a secure gateway to your application, as well as a server manager.
 It aims to solve the increasingly worrying problem of vulnerable self-hosted applications and personal servers.

 <p align="center">
   <br/>